danielbodart/portical/README.md

 ## What changed in v2

 v2 is a rewrite from Bash to TypeScript running on [Bun](https://bun.sh).

-It behaves the same way, and the label format is unchanged - including rule descriptions, so existing rules on your router are recognised and managed rather than duplicated.
+**Upgrading needs no changes.** Every v1 flag (`-r`, `-d`, `-l`, `-v`, `-f`), both environment variables, and all three commands (`update`, `poll`, `listen`) work as before. `-v` is accepted and ignored, there being no subprocess left whose output could be hidden.
+Label syntax is unchanged, and so is the text Portical writes into rule descriptions - so rules already on your router are recognised and managed rather than duplicated alongside them.

+v1 was a shell script run by its full path, and its README suggested `command: "/opt/portical/run poll"`.
+That still works: the path is ignored if it is passed as an argument, and it also still exists inside the image.
+New setups do not need it - the image runs Portical by default.

 - **Rules that already exist are no longer rewritten.** v1 decided whether a rule existed by looking for its description in `upnpc -l` output.
 Routers truncate and